 What you need - EssentialsBring at least (1)-70m rope or (2)-60m ropes for the rappels.
 Bring a decent supply of small gear (nothing bigger than a 2.5 is needed for the routes on Velcro Wall), and enough draws.

 Wear sunscreen, a sun hat, and then a helmet.
 Wear sunglasses.

 Before you leave the car, check your list - it is a long hike back if you forget something: harness, 70m rope (or 2 60m ropes), gear, climbing shoes, helmet, water, snacks, suncreen, sunglasses, sun hat, map & routes, and a camera.

 External links, climbing info & climbing routesThere are a few ways up Sheeprock.

 The "easiest" is the South Ramp route.
 This route is a friction climb with only a few pieces of pro available, and is rather run-out.
 Belay from the crease, climb up and left about 20', then more or less straight up to the belay anchors (full 200' pitch).
 From there, it is relatively easy mountaineering to the top (although a fall/trip would probably be fatal).

 The west face is known as the Velcro Wall.

 These routes range in difficulty from 5.6 to 5.9, and have either bolts or require trad gear and knowledge.
 All routes top out the same on top of Sheeprock.
-I have not yet climbed any of these routes.
+I have only climbed 2 of these routes.